Valrunch/Sound-Visualizer-fork/README.md

-# Sound Visualizer patched for GNOME 50
+# Sound Visualizer ported to recent GNOME versions

 > [!CAUTION]
 > **Work In Progress:** This fork is currently under development.
 It is not yet stable or finished.
 Expect bugs and frequent updates!